-Dr. Brion has published more than 70 original research manuscripts.
+Dr. Brion has published more than 130 original manuscripts and 12 chapters.
 During his training in pediatrics and in neonatology, he participated and conducted studies on growth, nutrition and assessment of renal function in neonates and children.
 As Faculty at the Albert Einstein College of Medicine in New York (AECOM), he was funded for years by the NIH, American Heart Association, Genentech Foundation, and Pharmacia for basic sciences research in developmental nephrology, specifically renal acid secretion, carbonic anhydrase, pathophysiological effects of acidosis and growth.

 Dr. Brion’s academic focus later changed to clinical research assessing neonatal mortality and morbidity and evidence-based medicine.
-He is a member of the Neonatal Cochrane Collaboration Group.
-He has authored several Cochrane reviews and has participated in 3 randomized controlled trials (RCTs) in preterm infants.
+He is a member of the Neonatal Review Group of the Cochrane Collaboration.
+He has participated in 5 randomized controlled trials (RCTs) in preterm infants.
 Dr. Brion has served on the IRB at AECOM.
 He has participated in several multi-center research studies.
 Since 2009, he has been the University of Texas Southwestern (UTSW) Alternate PI for the NICHD Eunice Kennedy Shriver Cooperative Multicenter Neonatal Research Network (NRN).
-Dr. Brion serves on the subcommittee on protection of human subjects of the NRN, is co-investigator in 3 protocols in the pipeline, and has reviewed 4 manuscripts.
-He has co-authored manuscripts published by the NRN: one pilot randomized trial on vitamin E, and one study that showed changes in practice after a randomized trial and one randomized trial on inositol.
+Dr. Brion serves on the subcommittee on protection of human subjects of the NRN.

 In 2013 Dr. Brion took the Clinical Safety and Efficacy Course at UTSW.
 He supervises a team of research nurses who maintain the Divisional extensive neonatal intensive care unit (NICU) clinical databases at Parkland and Children’s Medical Center and databases for the Vermont Oxford Neonatal Network (VON) and Children’s Hospital Network Database (CHND).
 He compiles and presents an Annual Report of mortality and morbidity of neonates admitted to Parkland NICU and compares them to those of the NICHD NRN, VON and national data.
-He has used the databases for quality improvement and for research, including preliminary data for the proposed research.
+He has used the databases for quality improvement and for research.

 - Medical School